-which strongly suggests a break in the series in 1966 (especially as admissions fell by 12% between 1965 and 1966!).
+which strongly suggests an artificial break in the series in 1966 (especially as admissions fell by 12% between 1965 and 1966!).
 Later in the series, the observations appear to be divided by 100.
-The lesson is that even with electronic data you should check the numbers to ensure they are correct.
+The lesson is that even with electronic data you should check the numbers to ensure they are correct.1

 You need to follow the same advice with electronic sources as with printed ones: make sure you collect the right variables and keep a note of your source.
-Online sources seem to be less good than many printed sources about providing definitions of the variables.
+Online sources do not seem to be as good as many printed sources when it comes to providing definitions of the variables.
 It is often unclear if the data are in real terms, seasonally adjusted, etc. Sometimes you may need to go to the printed document to find the definitions, even if the data themselves come from the internet.
 Keeping a note of your source means taking down the URL of the site you visit.
 Remember that some sites generate the page 'on demand' so the web address is not a permanent one and typing it in later on will not take you back to the same source.
 In these circumstances is may be better to note the 'root' part of the address (e.g. www.imf.org/data/) rather than the complete detail.
 You should also take a note of the date you accessed the site, this may be needed if you put the source into a bibliography.